MrRijul/FRM_EnergyInvestment/README.md

 In order to recreate the assignment, download the provided data file DataPost.xlsx and change the file path in FinRisk M1.ipynb (jupyter notebook) to run the code for yourself.

-The brief:
+Assignment:

-Model monthly prices/utilization for EU power projects (natural gas, coal, wind) and evaluate five financing mixes for a €200 m, 5-year zero-coupon bond targeting 12%—including cash-flow simulations, default testing, optimal face-value calibration, and the value of a derivative that floors monthly cash flows at zero.
+Model monthly prices/utilization for EU energy sources and evaluate five bond-financing strategies under risk constraints.

 My approach (code-driven):